BarisAlbayrakIEEE/StructuralAnalysis/README.md

 In other words, the ancestor and descendant data blocks of the DCG is empty.
 For example, the side stiffeners of a panel object are not set yet.
 The master user needs to set these relations between the SAA objects from the UI.
-Each UI action of the master user is transfered to the core system to update the ancestor/descendant relations of the DCG.
+Each UI action of the master user is transfered to the core system (CS) to update the ancestor/descendant relations of the DCG.
 Finally, the master user inserts the new DCG into the MySQL DB assigning a structural configuration ID related to the imported FEM.

 - **Primary Actor:** Master user